 In the 1960s, the warming effect of Carbon Dioxide emissions became more evident.

 In 1968, Stanford Research Institute conducted a study.
-This noted that the rising temperature will eventually lead to a series of events.
-This includes the melting of the ice caps in Antarctica and a rise in sea levels.
-He also mentioned the warming of the oceans and that these events were almost certain to occur by the year 2000.
+This noted that the rising temperature would eventually lead to a series of events, including the melting of the ice caps in Antarctica and a rise in sea levels.
+He also mentioned the warming of the oceans and that these events were almost certain to occur by 2000.

-In 1969, the North Atlantic Treaty Organization (NATO) was the first to deal with the issue at a global level.
-It established a research hub that dealt with acid rain and the greenhouse effect.
+In 1969, the North Atlantic Treaty Organization (NATO) was the first to address the issue globally.
+It established a research hub on acid rain and the greenhouse effect.

-In the 1970s, scientific opinion began to favor the warming viewpoint.
+In the 1970s, scientific opinion began to favour the warming viewpoint.

 In 1988, the Intergovernmental Panel on Climate Change (IPCC) was created.
-This group aims to provide an objective and scientific view of the issue of climate change.
+This group aims to provide an objective and scientific view of climate change.

 By the 1990s, a consensus position was formed due to the validation of the Milankovitch theory.
-The consensus was greenhouse gases contributed to the changes occurring in the Earth’s climate.
-Also, that emissions from human activities are causing noticeable global warming.
+The consensus was that greenhouse gases contributed to the changes occurring in the Earth’s climate and that emissions from human activities are causing noticeable global warming.

-Since the 1990s, research towards learning about climate changes have progressed further.
-Research has expanded our understanding of the relations of various causes.
-Historical data have linked many fields like atmospheric sciences and numerical modeling.
+Since the 1990s, research has progressed further in understanding climate change.
+This research has expanded our understanding of the relations between various causes.
+Historical data have linked many fields, such as atmospheric sciences and numerical modelling.

-Experts are now able to model climate change numerically.
-This is contributing greatly to plans of reducing and managing risks to climate change.
+Experts are now able to model climate change numerically, which contributes greatly to plans for reducing and managing its risks.

 What Can a Business Do?